 A vestibule is created after the main entrance with a width of 2m. and a length of 2,2m.
 These dimensions are sufficient for ease of use.
 The vestibule leads to an internal door, with similar characteristics to the main one, with a clear length 1,6m. and each leaf having a clear width of 0,68m.
 Again, while the total free width is sufficient for access of wheelchair users, the single leaf opening is not sufficient, particularly for users of motorized ones.
 The door is operated manually through a door handle located at 1,1m.
 At the following drawing solutions for vestiblules of similar dimensions are proposed.

-Figure 15: Vestibule configuration according to the Greek accessibility guidelines next to the centre's main entrance.
+Figure 16: Vestibule configuration according to the Greek accessibility guidelines

 The shown vestibule design ensures ease of use and sufficient space that would allow unobstructed entrance of a wheelchair user